kmarch66/kube-essentials/README.md

+README.md

-Files to easily install K8s into 3 nodes.
-Can be modified for different environements and cluster sizes
+Commands to install K8s w/helm and nfs dynamic storage.
+Can be modified for different environments and cluster sizes

 To install all K8s components on all nodes.
 Anything in <> should be replaced with appropriate value